 Desired Outcome Promotion Positive message that communication from the public in Gaelic is always welcome.
 Current Practice A message to this effect has been added to the Gaelic page on the Council's website.
-Actions Required Action - Increase regular and active promotion and encouragement of Gaelic communication.
-Target Date - From 2021 and ongoing Responsibility - All services Desired Outcome Written Communication Written communication in Gaelic is always accepted (post, e-mail and social media) and replies will be provided in Gaelic in accordance with the general policy.
+Actions Required Action - Maintain existing commitment.
+Target Date - Over the lifetime of the plan Responsibility - All services Desired Outcome Written Communication Written communication in Gaelic is always accepted (post, e-mail and social media) and replies will be provided in Gaelic in accordance with the general policy.
 Current Practice We have not, to date, received any communication solely in Gaelic.
-Actions Required Action - Make an offer to accept and respond appropriately to any written communication in Gaelic.
-Target Date - From 2021 and ongoing Responsibility - All services Desired Outcome Reception and Phone Where Gaelic speaking staff can provide this service, they are supported to do so, and the service is promoted to the public.
+Actions Required Action - Accept and respond appropriately to any written communication in Gaelic.
+Target Date - Over the lifetime of the plan Responsibility - All services Desired Outcome Reception and Phone Where Gaelic speaking staff can provide this service, they are supported to do so, and the service is promoted to the public.
 Current Practice We do not currently have staff with these skills.
-Actions Required Action - Include Gaelic language skills in training and recruitment processes to build capacity.
-Target Date - 2022 Responsibility - Human Resources, within Corporate Services
+Actions Required Action - If reception/telephone staff have Gaelic language skills in future, this service will be promoted.
+Target Date - Over the lifetime of the plan Responsibility - Customer Services

 Desired Outcome Public Meetings Opportunities to hold public meetings bilingually or in Gaelic are regularly explored and promoted.
 Current Practice We have not yet had any meetings for which this service was requested.
 Actions Required Action - Respond to any requests to hold meetings bilingually or in Gaelic.
-Target Date - On request Responsibility - Chief Executive's Service
+Target Date - Over the lifetime of the plan Responsibility - All services